turingschool/try-turing/frontend/javascript.md

 var firstName = 'Rachel';</code></pre>
       <div class="try-it">
         <h2>Try It: Creating Variables</h2>
-        <p>In your JavaScript tab, create a variable for <code>greeting</code>.
+        <p>In the JavaScript tab of your Compliment Generator codepen, create a variable for <code>greeting</code>.
 The variable should contain the text "Do you need a compliment?"</p>
       </div>
     </section>
     <hr>